george-hawkins/esp32-setup-material/docs/NOTES.md

     <input matInput required minlength="8" ...>

-However it took me quite some time to work out that for the validation to work the field _must_ be named:
+However, it took me quite some time to work out that for the validation to work the field _must_ be named:

     <input matInput name="password" required minlength="8" ...>

 The `type` of `button` elements is `submit` by default, this caused me a lot of confusion as initially, I didn't set the `type` attribute for the CANCEL and CONNECT buttons in my dialog.
 When I found that pressing return caused the dialog to close even if a valid password hadn't been entered I tried setting the `type` of the CONNECT button to `submit` but this changed nothing.
 It turned out pressing return was triggering CANCEL and the way to disable this was to explicitly set its type to `button`.

 **Update:** initially I used the HTML attributes `required` and `minlength` to specify validity for the password field.
-However clicking on the visibility icon in the field caused its validity to be updated immediately (even though from a user point of view you haven't left the field) and it was visually marked in red as invalid (if you hadn't already entered the minimum required number of characters).
+However, clicking on the visibility icon in the field caused its validity to be updated immediately (even though from a user point of view you haven't left the field) and it was visually marked in red as invalid (if you hadn't already entered the minimum required number of characters).
 So in the end I removed the `required` and `minlength` attributes.
 The field is now never marked as invalid and the connect button (that used to become enabled once the overall form stopped being invalid) is now disabled via a simple check on the password property of the underlying component.

 Note: Angular has two different approaches to handling forms - template-driven and reactive.
 Template-driven forms use the standard HTML attributes, like `minlength` etc., to establish validity.
 While initially simple, this doesn't work out so well once things get a little bit complicated - for this you need reactive forms where the validity is configured in the underlying component class.
 See the Angular [forms guide](https://angular.io/guide/forms-overview) for more.